tetratorus/agent/README.md

 - NO explanations or markdown - just the raw JSON array
 - Content must define:
   * Agent personality and behavior
+  * All tools available to the agent
-  * EXACT tool call formats with proper escaping
+  * EXACT tool call formats with proper escaping, (IMPORTANT!
+MUST INCLUDE IN MANIFESTO THAT TOOL CALLS FOLLOW THE FORMAT => <TOOL:TOOL_NAME>optional_tool_input</TOOL> MUST REMEMBER THE CLOSING TAG!!!!)
   * Must include that the agent may only call 1 tool at a time in the manifesto
   * Response format requirements
   * Any other runtime requirements